 So once you click on a module, all the settings for that module will pop up immediately.
 So for example, if I click on the image module, settings will pop up such as “image URL/upload”, “image alternative text”, “Link URL”, and “Animation”.
 Not every field is mandatory to fill in, for example, you don’t need to link your image to a destination URL if you don’t want.
 What I love about Divi is that filling in the necessary information to create each module is very simple to do.
 What’s handy about Divi too, is that whenever a module is created, you can drag and drop it to literally ANY other row, and wherever you want in that row as well with ease… making moving sections around your site very simple to do.
 This functionality is really what makes Divi a killer theme.

 Below each section, there’s a button to insert a new section, below each row there’s a button to insert a new row, and lastly, below each individual module, there’s a button to insert a new module, making the theme extremely easy to add to.
 So, just add whatever sections, tabs, and modules you want, wherever you want, and then simply move them around wherever you want, and before you know it, you’ll have a gorgeous website which looks like it was made by an expensive, professional, boutique web-design firm.

-I hope this helps, and good luck with building out your first functional website using the Divi theme!
+I hope this helps, and good luck with making your first functional website using Divi!